Vishvesh-rao/ytomp3/README.md

 - Put chat ID in mp3dldr.py
 - type `@botusername` in message field and type the song name
 - you will see a list of songs appears choose one from that
-- press the `convert to mp3` button which appear after that
+- press the `convert to mp3` button which appears after that
 - Wait for it to convert
 - Song will be downloaded

+> PS: This bot is made purely for educational purposes and getting an understanding of the bot api.
+Certain songs are not meant to be downloaded do check TOS of youtube.